The questions we ask ourselves about a society without money.

 In the GDO, it is not a minority that decides, nor the majority, but the search for consent.
 Each assembly is free to make its own regulations.
 It does so in the choices that concern it, not in those that would concern other assemblies.

-As soon as one or more other assemblies are concerned by a choice (which is therefore a common choice) a
+As soon as one or more other assemblies are concerned by a choice (which is therefore a common choice) a discussion with consent is the best way to find a mutually satisfactory agreement.

 First of all, in the GDO each assembly does not make “its own regulations”.
 It chooses the regulation in its own choices, not in those concerning other assemblies.